TeeJee-A/inception/README.md

     --> runtime: that means the container it includes the necessary software and libraries to run the application contained within it.
 The runtime is responsible for starting and managing the processes of the application, as well as providing a way to interact with the underlying operating system.

 Containers provide a way to package abd dustribyte software in a portable and consistent manner, allowing it to run consistently across different environments, such as development, testing, and production.

+Containers are different from Virtual Machines (VMs) in that a VM includes a full copy of an operating system and virtualized hardware, while a container includes just the libraries and dependencies needed for the specific application.
+Because of this, containers are generally more lightweight and have better performance than VMs.

+## Containerization

 The containerization technology allows the application to run in a ***sandboxed environment***, isolated from the host operating system and other conatainers.
 This isolation provides benefits such as security, resource management, and consistency.